-Do you have a strong desire to work on the latest software or develop the next best video game on the market?
-If so, consider the programmer/analyst degree program.
-The programming skills and computing theories you learn at Wayne State College will prepare you well for a career in this field.
+Do you have a strong desire to work on the latest software, develop websites, or make the next best app or video game on the market?
+If so, consider a computer programming degree.
+In the programmer/analyst program at Wayne State, you’ll learn computer programming and computing theories that will prepare you for a careers in information technology.
 You will learn principles and concepts of computing along with organizational and business concepts.
-You’ll gain practical skills in the areas of computer programming, web development, introductory networking, systems development, computer hardware, operating systems, and databases.
-You’ll be able to work independently, as well as in groups across a range of diverse situations.
-When you graduate, you’ll be ready for a career that heavily relies on computer programming knowledge.
+You’ll learn programming fundamentals and gain practical skills in the areas of introductory networking, systems development, hardware, operating systems, and databases.
+You’ll be able to work independently, as well as in groups, across a range of diverse situations.
+With a computer information systems degree focusing on computer programming, you’ll be ready for a wide variety of careers in the IT sector, or you can choose a more specific path in areas such as software engineering and application development.

 Percent of recent WSC graduates employed or in graduate school